ggnomes/garden-gnome-package/readme.txt

 - start_view: for panoramas and virtual tours, sets the initial view of the first node.
 The format is 'pan/tilt/fov/projection'.
 The projection parameter is optional.

 - url: can be used instead of ID, to embed a package from a specific URL.
-Like `[ggpkg url='....']`
+Like `[ggpkg url='....']`.
+This field needs to be enabled in the settings.

 Example: `[ggpkg id=12 width='100%' height='500px' start_preview='true']`